Consider the last time you bought a gift online. Did you start your search on Google? If so, you’re not alone.

 5. Check-in on your performance regularly, but not right away.

 Once you get your campaign up and running, your next step is to see how it’s performing.
-Tracking statistics like clicks and impressions is a great way to start.
+Tracking statistics like clicks and conversions is a great way to start.
 It’s also important to think about what you’re trying to accomplish with your campaign, so you can focus on the statistics that can help you achieve your goals.

 If you’re leveraging automation, like Smart Shopping campaigns or Smart Bidding, a little patience is helpful at the start.
 We recommend letting your campaigns run at least 14 days before making any major adjustments or assessments of its performance.
 Why?
 The system has to collect data, try new combinations and calibrate.